 Artificial Sweeteners & Gut Health

-Even though non-nutritive sweeteners like sucralose and stevia are considered to be low FODMAP, they could potentially change the composition of the gut microbiota.
+Even though non-nutritive sweeteners like monk fruit, sucralose and stevia are considered to be low FODMAP, they could potentially change the composition of the gut microbiota.
 Therefore, it is preferable to consume them in moderation.
 Please read our Explore An Ingredient: Sugar for more information.

 Is modified food starch low FODMAP?